107: No Such Thing As Gorillas On The Beach

 I was reading about there's a because obviously people love swimming and there's a lot of beautiful places in the UK to go swimming.

-There's one absolutely, if you look at photos of this place, absolutely beautiful.
+There's one absolute, if you look at photos of this place, absolutely beautiful.
+And it's called The Lagoon of Buxton.

 They keep going in for a swim and they're getting quite ill.